Close

 An early photo of the Built team after a big customer win.

-In 2017 I flew to Nashville to meet Chase Gilbert for a one-hour meeting.
+In 2017, I flew to Nashville to meet Chase Gilbert for a one hour meeting.

-It wasn’t what either of us had planned, but I learned something about him that would have been impossible to learn from a piece of paper: he’s the kind of person who keeps executing on whatever he says he’s going to do.
+After a serendipitous three hour dinner with his parents, I learned something about him that would have been impossible to learn on paper: he’s the kind of person who keeps executing on what he says he’s going to do.

 Chase is non technical, didn't go to a "target" school and had no start up experience before founding Built, but I’d back him any day.

-Chase laid out a much bigger vision than his early product hinted at: Beginning with construction loans for banks, he was going to build a construction finance platform to manage risk, maximize productivity, and improve the customer experience.
-He walked me through every step along his product roadmap, and understood every detail of his market.
+Chase laid out a much bigger vision than his early product hinted at.
+Beginning with construction loans for banks, he was going to build a construction finance platform to manage risk, maximize productivity and improve the customer experience.
+He walked me through every step along his product roadmap and understood every detail of his market.
+It was clear that he was prepared and he had an insatiable desire to succeed.
+I wasn’t able to invest at the time, but eventually I joined his team to work on finance, operations and go-to-market.

 Rowing is a silly sport which I love.
 You go backwards really slowly and it’s boring to watch, but the relationships you build are unbelievable.

-You spend all your time with the same eight people in a small boat; you literally can’t do it yourself, and if you’re not in sync, things go awry.
+You spend all your time with the same people in a small boat; you literally can’t do it yourself, and if you’re not in sync, things go awry.